 “EMBA participants got to feel the enthusiasm of the Vietnamese students and the Vietnamese students got to talk with seasoned, American business professionals.
 It was great to witness the connections made in the multi-generational and multi-cultural groups,” said Kirk Smith, a Boise State professor and lead instructor at the Vietnam international residency.

-Boise State’s relationship with Vietnam dates back to 1993 when Boise State Distinguished Professor Nancy Napier began teaching a Boise State MBA program in Hanoi.
+Boise State’s relationship with Vietnam dates back to 1993, when Boise State Distinguished Professor Nancy Napier began teaching a Boise State MBA program in Hanoi.
 The program primarily was aimed at training National Economics University faculty to launch their own MBA program.
 That partnership established the first MBA degree program ever offered by a Vietnam university.
-See Nancy Napier blog Boise State Grads in Vietnam Give Midcareer Idaho Business People an Education (subscription may be required) in the Idaho Statesman.